-The topics are selected by analysing the Key stage 1 and 2 curriculum subject by subject and identifying which strands can be covered during selected overarching topics.
-For strands and aspects which stand alone, we deliver these as immersive learning weeks as mentioned before (Exploration weeks).
-Other topics are added to the ‘exploration week’ cycle and are put into the calendar to ensure that these topics fit well with other events in school and the wider community as well as identifying special events and celebrations which provide learning opportunities to ensure maximum progress for our pupils.
+The topics are selected by analysing the Key Stage 1 and 2 curriculum subject by subject and identifying which strands can be covered during selected overarching topics.
+For strands and aspects which stand alone, we deliver these as immersive learning weeks as mentioned before (Exploration Weeks).
+Other topics are added to the ‘Exploration Weeks’ cycle and are put into the calendar to ensure that these topics fit well with other events in school and the wider community as well as identifying special events and celebrations which provide learning opportunities to ensure maximum progress for our pupils.

 Early Years Foundation Stage

 Topic based learning experiences are offered which cover the seven areas of learning.
 These are;

 - Communication and Language

 - Personal, Social and Emotional Development